Bowling form: Spinning

 A spinning movement of the bowling ball will actually spin away from the 1-pin (right-hander) as it hits it, and then continues the left-to-right direction by hitting the 3, 6 and 10 pins.
 This type of hit causes a domino effect on the entire rack.

 Spinners use a style of release known variously as spinning, helicopter, or UFO.
 Regardless of what it's known as, a spinner releases a ball such that it is rotating around the vertical axis in a counter clockwise motion (right-hander, and viewed from above) as it moves down the lane.
 A spinner generates around 90 degrees of axis tilt and virtually no axis (side) rotation.
 Spinning is a popular style in Asia, especially Taiwan, where lanes are usually oiled from the foul line to the pin rack, and present little to no opportunity for a ball thrown in one of the three more orthodox fashions to find friction on any part of the lane.
 A hook needs friction, in order to allow the ball to "grab" the lane.
 In spinning, very little of the ball's surface touches the lane, which is what the spinner intends.
 Spinning does not require friction of any kind, though due to the hand position at release, most spinners exhibit a slight backup hook relative to their bowling hand.
+Notable spinners include Su-Feng Tseng and Chien-Ming Yang from Taiwan who won the 1997 and 1998 AMF World Cup, as well as Jianchao Du from China who won the IBF World Cup 2025 Men's Singles.

 The objective in spinning is to depend more on pin deflection (pins hitting other pins) than "carry" (the ball knocking down the pins.)
 For a right-handed bowler, the ball proceeds down the lane, usually using a left-to-right line, and strikes the right side of the 1-pin.
 At this point, the ball will proceed to move down the front row of pins in the direction opposite its spin - the 1-3-6-10 pins.
 This type of a hit is referred to as "riding the rail" among spinners.
 A properly thrown spinner will hit the pocket in a way as if the ball was spinning away from the 1-pin.
 Conventional bowlers who watch this type of spin will actually think the bowler threw a backup ball, though any hook on the ball tends to be unintentional.
 As the ball moves down the row, it creates a domino effect.
 The 1-pin hits the 2-4-7, the 3-pin hits the 5-8 the 6-pin hits the 9, and the ball eventually hits the 10-pin alone.
 Even when the ball hits Brooklyn, the reversal of direction allows even more ball and pin deflection (known as "mixing"), allowing a higher chance of messenger strikes.